Anirudh-Pranesh/first-person-shooter/README.md

 Run FPS3.exe to play the game.
 It can be found in FPS3-build

-Download the zip file for the source code and all assets used
+Can't upload the whole zip file for the project because i ran out of LFS data packs.
+Here is my source scripts for it instead
 # Controls :

 WASD for momvement, shift for crouch</br>